What will you learn from our Blackjack strategy guide?

 In the most basic scenario, the player (including the dealer) who holds the hand valued closest to or equalling 21, wins.
 Most Blackjack strategies recommend a player Stand with any hand valued at seventeen or above.

-- Every hand is different, but the advantages and disadvantages of whether to Stand or take another card are illustrated clearly in Basic Blackjack Strategy charts.
+- Every hand is different, but the advantages and disadvantages of whether to Stand or take another card are illustrated clearly in Basic Blackjack Strategy charts – sometimes even referred to as Blackjack Strategy Card.

-In Blackjack, Doubling Down is a one-time opportunity to double the value of your initial bet before taking another – and final card – from the dealer.
-Your Blackjack Strategy will indicate when this is a good decision to make.
+Double Down in blackjack is a one-time opportunity to double the value of your initial bet before taking another – and final card – from the dealer.
+Your Online Blackjack Strategy will indicate when this is a good decision to make.

 Players usually Double Down when: